Temiloluwa/Temiloluwa.github.io/_posts/2023-12-03-installing-kubeflow-on-eks-december-2023.md

 **An EKS Cluster must have been setup before you proceed** <br>
 **Dependencies for this method**: Juju

-If you've worked with IAC tools like Terraform or Cloudformation, then understanding how Juju works is straightforward.
-Juju is an open source orchestration engine for deploying and configuring applications on on-premise and Cloud environments.
+Juju is an open source orchestration engine for deploying infrastructure and configuring applications on on-premise and Cloud environments.
+It is not only an IAC tool like Terraform, but also installs applications like Wordpress and Kubeflow, with a single command.
-Juju charms are artifacts that encapsulate the deployment details of applications for example, wordpress, mysql, and for our use case, Kubeflow.
+Juju charms are artifacts that encapsulate the deployment and configuration details of applications.
 Visit the [Charm Hub](https://charmhub.io/) to see the comprehensive list of available charms.

 To install the Kubeflow charm, we need a Controller.
-A controller could be installed on seperated EC2 instance or a pod in our target Kubernetes cluster.
+A controller in Juju oversees the deployment of a charm and it could be installed on seperate EC2 instance or a pod in our target Kubernetes cluster.
-The controller as the name implies, oversees the deployment of the charm.
+These are the steps for deploying Kubeflow with Juju

 ### Step 1: Install juju on your local machine

-These are the commands to install juju on either mac or linux machine.
+Install the juju cli on either a mac or linux machine.

 ``` bash
   # mac